neosapience/typecast-js/README.md

 The official Node.js library for the [Typecast API](https://typecast.ai).
 Convert text to lifelike speech using AI-powered voices.

 Works with both JavaScript and TypeScript.
-TypeScript types included.
+Full TypeScript types included.

+ESM & CommonJS supported.
+This SDK targets Node.js environments only (browser usage is not supported).

 ## Installation